Master of Science in Statistics

 Graduate Policies and Procedures

 Students are responsible for knowing University-level graduate policies and procedures for obtaining the degree.
-These policies and procedures are in Graduate Studies section of the University Bulletin.
+These policies and procedures are in Graduate School section of the University Bulletin.
 Several of the most frequently asked about University-level graduate policies and procedures can also be found on the Graduate School web site.